 7 Important steps that can be used to study environmental problems—like a scientist

-This article contains an outline of seven important steps most inquisitive people and scientists have been using to understand how the natural environment works, and the composition and behavior of living and non-living things.
+This article contains an outline of seven important steps most inquisitive people and scientists use to acquire deep understanding about environmental problems, and how the natural environment works.

-It must be noted that, in order to comprehend the physical world, it is not necessary to follow the steps below, in the exact order they appear on this post.
+It has to be noted that, in order to comprehend the physical world, it isn’t necessary to follow the steps below, and in the exact order they appear on this post.

-The step-by-step outline listed below is based on the experience of the author, and is a highly valuable procedure which he believes can be used to study the environment and other things within it:
+The step-by-step outline listed below is based on the author’s personal experience, and could be a highly valuable procedure for studying the environment, and the things within it:

 (1) Acquire correct information about an environmental problem: What is the actual or basic problem?
 What are the specifics?